 Numerous Ohio school districts have an additional income tax.
 For a list of school districts that are required to file Form SD-100, click here for a list of Ohio School Districts.

-You may electronically file the school district return using our program, or you can get Ohio Form SD 100 from the Ohio Department of Revenue web site at Ohio DOR website or from your local school board office.
+You may electronically file the school district return with your Ohio state return using our program, or you can get Ohio Form SD 100 from the Ohio Department of Revenue web site at Ohio DOR website or from your local school board office.

 Who must file an SD-100?